 Foreign awards must first be declared enforceable in Austria in line with Article 79(1) of the Enforcement Act.
 The party intending to enforce the award must provide the court with the original award or a certified copy thereof.
 The arbitration agreement must be presented only if so requested by the court.
 Having been granted a declaration of enforceability, the party can then request enforcement authorisation from the competent local court.

-Are there any other bases on which an award may be challenged, and if so, by what?
 Aside from those grounds listed under Section 611(2) of the Code of Civil Procedure, a party can also request a declaration on the existence or non-existence of an arbitral award (Code of Civil Procedure Section 612).
-Such claim for a declaratory award requires a legal interest of the claimant – in particular, that its legal position is affected by the outcome of the arbitral proceedings.
-The provision was mainly introduced for parties that are unsure whether an arbitral tribunal decision can be qualified as an arbitral award or an expert determination.
+Such claim for a declaratory award requires a legal interest of the claimant.
+The provision was mainly introduced for situations where it may be unclear if a certain instrument can be qualified as an arbitral award.

 Click here to view the full article.